Emy Storm: Biography

-After studying at Dramatens elevskola, she obtained a position at Riksteatern, where she worked until 1956, when she started working at Östgötateatern.
-After working at the Royal Dramatic Theatre she worked at Malmö City Theatre from 1962-83.
+After studying at the Royal Dramatic Training Academy, she obtained a position at the National Swedish Touring Theatre, where she worked until 1956, when she started working at Östgötateatern.
+After working at the Royal Dramatic Theatre she worked at Malmö City Theatre from 1962 to 1983.
 Emy Storm died after suffering a stroke on 24 November 2014; she was 89 years old, and survived by her son, Jonas Fyhring-Ljungberg.